We hope your journey will begin with us

 Textiles and Apparel–Bachelor of Science in Textiles and Apparel, with options in

-- The Bachelor of Arts (BA) is a broad-based degree with greater opportunity to explore universal topics in human development and family sciences, nutritional sciences, and textiles and apparel
+- The Bachelor of Arts (BA) in Human Ecology is a broad-based degree with greater opportunity to explore universal topics in human development and family sciences, nutritional sciences, and textiles and apparel

 - The flexibility of the BA allows students to sample a variety of fields or to design unique combinations of courses